Vegan Coffee Cake

 - Vegan yogurt — We’ll use vegan yogurt to substitute the volume created from eggs.
 I like using plain vegan yogurt like Foragers Cashew Yogurt.
 You can substitute vegan sour cream.

-- Binders — To substitute the binding power of eggs, we’ll use a combination of cornstarch and ground flaxseed
+- Egg Substitute — To substitute the binding power of eggs, we’ll use a combination of cornstarch and ground flaxseed.

 - Baking powder — To add lift to the cake, the perfect leavening agent is baking powder.